Author has written 5 stories for Mega Man, Warcraft, Harry Potter, Naruto, Familiar of Zero, and Soul Eater.

 Hi, you may call me Qaint.
 I've decided to start writing here on FF.net due to the enormous amount of entertainment it has offered me for free thanks to its authors and its community.
 There comes a time when one must give something back.
 I hope, I can live up to what inspired me to start out.

-The artist who drew my avatar can be found.
+The artist, a friend of mine, who drew my avatar can be found on the deviantart profile here.
 Visit and drop her some love. :D

 -:Secret Project:- Progress stalled. >10%